 Named to the Illinois "Top Forty Lawyers Under 40 to Watch" list and recognized as a "Five Star Professional" for estate planning in Chicago magazine, Georgia works diligently to ensure clients understand each step in the estate planning process.
-She doesn't just draft estate documents; she closely studies corporate structures, takes inventory of all assets, and uses that information to create the most comprehensive — and tax-efficient — estate plan possible.
+She doesn't just draft estate documents; she closely studies corporate structures, takes inventory of all assets, and uses that information to create a comprehensive and tax-efficient estate plan for clients.

 "Deducting Administration Expenses at the First Death: Form 706 vs. Form 1041 (Not as Simple as You Think)";